A provisional reflection on where I’ve got to six years after my PhD and where it is I want to go with my research over the next six years

 The Platformisation of Social Life

 There are a number of conceptual debates I want to intervene in because they are connected to what I perceive as fundamental difficulties encounters in sustaining a mode of epochal analytics which is not (a) modish in a way which leaves it saturated with the elite common sense of techno-scientific capital (b) qualitatively sensitive to the shifting texture of first person experience without being methodologically confined to it.
 For example I want to argue that critical realism lacks an adequate theory of embodied social interaction and I increasingly see this as the thread which links Margaret Archer’s groundbreaking work on reflexivity to the residual Marxist inflection of critical realism which characterises the tenor of this scholarship.
-My forthcoming book The Distracted People of Digital Capitalism investigates the socio-political life of contemporary capitalism through an analysis of our relationship with smart phones and everything we access through them.
-I’m also currently developing my PhD into the book Becoming Who We Are: Platform Capitalism and Personal Morphogenesis which updates my theoretical and methodological account to reflect the range of my empirical interests.
-This will eventually lead to two paired books: Platform and Agency and Platform Life: Human Agency and Epochal Change that jointly develop an original approach to the (reflexive) study of epochal change through a dialogue between platform studies, critical realism, modernisation theory and philosophical anthropology.
+I’m currently developing my PhD into the book Becoming Who We Are: Platform Capitalism, Social Acceleration and Personal Morphogenesis which updates my theoretical and methodological account to reflect the range of my empirical interests.
+This will lead to a further books: Platform and Agency: Digital Technology and Epochal Change that develops an original approach to the (reflexive) study of epochal change through a dialogue between platform studies, critical realism, modernisation theory and philosophical anthropology.

 In this sense my approach is fundamentally philosophical.
 I did an undergraduate degree in analytical philosophy at the UCL and found it immensely frustrating.
 Reasoning that the problem was analytical philosophy, I then undertook a masters in philosophy at Warwick only to discover that continental philosophy was equally irritating in a different but parallel series of ways.
 An optional module I took led my Margaret Archer and Michael Luntly led me into social theory and I found the closest thing I have to a natural terrain.
 My approach to that has been profoundly shaped by Charles Taylor, Alisdair MacIntyre and Harry Frankfurt on the one hand and Richard Rorty on the other.
 The former left me fixated on the shape of a human life as a natural object which can be studied in a methodologically viable way but almost always isn’t.
 The latter left me with a sensibility in which I can’t help but be ironic about that process, in the sense that I can’t my theoretical scholarship is deeply self-interrogatory in ways which give it a valence and orientation which only expresses itself orthogonally in my working life but which is always there.
 As much as I hate to write it, John Rawls was also a profound influence in the peculiar sense that I became fixated on it as a masters student and devoted myself to explaining why I found it so problematic, through every essay and my dissertation.
 I include it here because it embodies a mode of philosophy agency which I think is a terrible waste of conceptual skill and an obstacle to solidarity generating collective discussion.
 It was also a gateway drug to the philosophical anthropologists as I became aware it is deeply yet subtly relativistic in a way that has major political and cultural consequences.
 The work of Chantelle Mouffe was a transitional point when I forewent a planned Political Philosophy PhD (looking at the transformation of ideas of the individual in liberal thought) in order to move into a social research MA and the aforementioned PhD with Margaret Archer.
 In the coming years I want to go back to my philosophical roots in order to deepen my engagement with the broader network of thinkers inspired by those who have had the greatest influence on my work.